UniversitaDellaCalabria/uniCMS/README.md

 ````

 Create your fulltext indexes.
-Default_language is set to italian by default.
+Default_language is set to italian.
+Do the following to set your own language:
 ````
 ./manage.py cms_search_create_mongo_index -default_language english
 ````